Vizzuality/react-siema/README.md

 # ReactSiema - Lightweight and simple carousel for React

+## IMPORTANT: Forked as it is used on Trase.
+Please remove when is not used anymore

 ReactSiema is a lightweight carousel plugin for React.
 It's a wrapper based on decent library [Siema](https://github.com/pawelgrzybek/siema).

 ## Demo